solana-labs/solana/book/src/testnet-participation.md

 ```

 #### Has my validator caught up?
-After your validator boots it make take some time to catch up with the cluster.
+After your validator boots, it may take some time to catch up with the cluster.
 Use the `get-slot` wallet command to view the current slot that the cluster is
 processing:
 ```bash